 “WWDC is Apple’s biggest event of the year.
 It brings thousands of the most creative and dedicated developers from around the world together with over a thousand Apple engineers to learn about our latest platform innovations and to connect as a community,” said Phil Schiller, Apple’s senior vice president of Worldwide Marketing, in the blog post.
 “Our developers are incredibly passionate about creating the next generation of mind-blowing experiences for the world through apps.
 We can’t wait to get together with them and share what’s next.”

 Usually, the annual conference is where Apple shows off its new software, which makes plenty of sense since it’s a conference for developers.
 Often, however, the company also uses the occasion to show off new hardware.
-Hardware releases can include new iPads, MacBooks, and accessories — mobile devices like the iPhone and Apple Watch are usually reserved for events in the fall.
-Apple also has an event scheduled for March 25, but it’s expected to be the launchpad for Apple’s much-talked-about Netflix competitor.
+Hardware releases can include new iPads, a cheaper HomePod, and accessories — mobile devices like the iPhone and Apple Watch are usually reserved for events in the fall.

 Be sure to stay tuned to Digital Trends as we find out more about the details of Apple’s big event.